Bira/octopus-carnival/_drafts/wir-mm2-4e-deva.md

 When a deva dies, be it from natural or violent causes, they disappear and immediately reincarnate at a random place in the world, clean slates once more, ready to begin life anew.
-Well, almost all of them do.

 A deva who turns to evil will reincarnate as a rakshasa on their next life.
-Even evil deva revile this fate, though, so though they might "fall" out of excessive attachment to their present identity, they'll try to avoid death and the ensuing transformation.
+Rakshasa have perfect recall when they reincarnate, so this might seem like a good deal to a deva who has grown too attached to its present identity.
+However, even they revile this fate, so they'll try to avoid death and the ensuing transformation.

-As we saw on the Rakshasa entry in the previous books, though, rakshasa have perfect recall when they reincarnate.
-This means every rakshasa remembers being a deva.
+Given their perfect recall, it's possible every rakshasa remembers being a deva.
 I'd say that should a rakshasa redeem itself and become good (or at least non-evil) once more, it will return to being a deva in its next life.

 Deva fashion for all genders tends towards flowing robes, sometimes with revealing chest "windows".
 Their armor tends to be designed to go over those